BAJAJ BROKING

 Short Call Option

-Makes a profit when the stock price remains below the strike price
+Profits when the stock price stays below the strike price.

 Features of Long Call vs Short Call

-• The trader here plays the role of a seller
+• The position of a seller with obligations.

 Impact of Long Call vs Short Call in Financial Markets